AdaCore/spark2014/docs/ug/en/source/how_to_investigate_unproved_checks.rst

 To use |CodePeer| integration, pass the switch ``--codepeer=on`` to
 |GNATprove|.
 In those cases where no prover, including |CodePeer|, can prove
-the VC, the missing information can usually be added using ``pragma Assume``.
+the check, the missing information can usually be added using ``pragma Assume``.

 It may be difficult sometimes to distinguish between unprovable properties and prover shortcomings (the next section).
 The most generally useful action to